Starhawk (2012 video game): Developer

 LightBox Interactive was an American video game developer, founded in January 2009 by former team members of Incognito Entertainment (including Dylan Jobe), developer of titles such as Warhawk, Twisted Metal: Black, and War of the Monsters.
-From 2010 to 2012 they were engaged in a multi-year, multi-title partnership with Sony Computer Entertainment of America developing games for all the PlayStation family of platforms.
-The studio relocated from Salt Lake City, Utah to Austin, Texas in the Fall of 2009.
-On October 17, 2012 it was confirmed that LightBox Interactive's contract with Sony ended and that LightBox laid off 24 employees the day after.
+From 2010 to 2012 they were engaged in a multi-year, multi-title partnership with Sony Computer Entertainment America developing games for all the PlayStation family of platforms.
+The studio relocated from Salt Lake City, Utah, to Austin, Texas, in the fall of 2009.
+On October 17, 2012, it was confirmed that LightBox Interactive's contract with Sony ended and that LightBox laid off 24 employees the day after.
 Light Box had 32 employees in total.
 They claimed to be moving to iOS game development, but as of February 15, 2019, no titles have been released nor any news, and LightBox Interactive can be considered defunct.

 Marketing and release

 Prior to its release, Starhawk was marketed and promoted through the use of numerous Internet and TV trailers.
 In addition, beta testing was enterable by fans with feedback to the developer.
 For marketing considerations, a Limited Edition of the game was available exclusively at GameStop as pre-order bonus.

 Those who pre-ordered Starhawk through GameStop automatically upgraded to the Limited Edition of the game at no extra cost.
 The Limited Edition features two DLC packs containing new maps and multiplayer skins, a custom PS3 theme, the soundtrack and a PSN download code for the original Warhawk released on PSone.
 Pre-orders from HMV include the same extras, other than the Warhawk code.

 In season 3 of PlayStation Network's reality show The Tester, Starhawk was a well used part of the show.
 Episode 6 had a construction challenge, based on the game's "Build n' Battle' feature.
 The winner of the challenge received a copy of the game signed by Dylan Jobe, the president of LightBox Interactive.
 Starhawk was then the final challenge in the season finale in which the last three competitors competed in a 4-level obstacle course based on the setting of the game, in which the last level was to complete the game's first campaign mission.